chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

       }
     }

-**Important:** These configuration values for `protocol` and `enabled-algorithms` must match the values that XL Deploy uses in `conf/system.conf` file.
+**Important:** The values for `protocol` and `enabled-algorithms` must match the values that XL Deploy uses in `XL_DEPLOY_SERVER_HOME/conf/system.conf` file.

-## Logging
+## Enable logging

-To enabled logging of secure communications, set the `SATELLITE_OPTS` environment variable before starting the satellite:
+To enable logging of secure communications on a satellite, set the `SATELLITE_OPTS` environment variable before starting the satellite:

     export SATELLITE_OPTS="$SATELLITE_OPTS -Djavax.net.debug=all"